mehrshaad/CSF_Projects/README.md

 Semester: Fall of 2018-2019

 ## Projects summary
 <p align="justify">Our instructor gave us 3 project ideas which we had to choose one of them to implement in case to pass our computer science fundamentals course.
-One of the projects was actually enough to pass the course with a high score, but we wanted the full mark, so we decided to implement all 3 available projects!</p>
+One of the projects was actually enough to pass the course with a high score, but we wanted the full mark, so we decided to implement all 3 available projects!<br><b>NOTE:</b> We didn't use GitHub while we were working on projects, so my team isn't added contributors.</p>

 ## Project 1 - [Snake Game](https://github.com/mehrshaad/CSF_Projects/blob/main/Snake%20Game.cpp)
 <p align="justify">This project is a classic game which is called Snake!<br>It's terminal-based, which means there's no graphical item in the project.
 The main idea of implementing it was getting familiar with algorithms that were used in-game.</p>